Numbers 16 – Korah’s Rebellion

 i.
 We may be uneasy seeing the families destroyed also, but it clearly shows that the families of the rebellious, divisive, contentious people suffer also – often greatly.

 e.
-A fire came out from the Lord and consumed the two hundred and fifty men: God had judgment reserved for those who walked in agreement with Korah, though not as horrific as the judgment Korah himself received.
+A fire came out from the Lord and consumed the two hundred and fifty men: God appointed judgment for those who walked in agreement with Korah.
+Korah and his close associates were swallowed…up by the earth; these two hundred and fifty men were destroyed by fire.
 Their worship was not received.

 4. (36-40) A bronze covering for the altar.

 Then the Lord spoke to Moses, saying: “Tell Eleazar, the son of Aaron the priest, to pick up the censers out of the blaze, for they are holy, and scatter the fire some distance away.
 The censers of these men who sinned against their own souls, let them be made into hammered plates as a covering for the altar.
 Because they presented them before the Lord, therefore they are holy; and they shall be a sign to the children of Israel.”
 So Eleazar the priest took the bronze censers, which those who were burned up had presented, and they were hammered out as a covering on the altar, to be a memorial to the children of Israel that no outsider, who is not a descendant of Aaron, should come near to offer incense before the Lord, that he might not become like Korah and his companions, just as the Lord had said to him through Moses.

 a.
 Pick up the censers out of the blaze, for they are holy… let them be made into hammered plates as a covering for the altar: The censers were beaten flat and used to cover the main altar of sacrifice.
 The censers of the rebels were holy and preserved because even though Korah and his followers worshipped wrongly, they worshipped the right God.